aerugo/staten.ai-app-registry/README.md

-# Fleur App Registry
+# Staten App Registry

-This repository serves as the official app registry for [Fleur](https://github.com/fleuristes/fleur), an open-source [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction) GUI client.
-It contains a curated list of MCP applications that can be integrated with Fleur to extend its capabilities.
+This repository serves as the official app registry for [Staten](https://github.com/statenistes/staten), an open-source [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction) GUI client.
+It contains a curated list of MCP applications that can be integrated with Staten to extend its capabilities.

 ## What is MCP?